 It starts out as a powder (a blend of raw cacao, bamboo charcoal, soil nutrients, and spices), only releasing its potent healing elements once mixed with water.
 The resulting mousse heals blemishes, fights inflammation, encourages circulation, and visibly tightens pores pretty much instantly.
 Use Lindstrom’s facial treatment bowl and brush to mix the paste.

 As tough as it is to get your child to cleanse, put at least as much effort into getting them to use sun protection.
-“So many teens and tweens don’t worry about sun tans or burns—many like being tan and don’t worry about the harm it causes,” says Anolik.
+“So many teens and tweens don’t worry about sun tans or burns—many like being tan, and don’t worry about the harm it causes,” says Anolik.
 “It’s part of their feeling of immortality at that age.
 Sun damage is cumulative, and the more you get in childhood and tween years, the more evidence of it—looking older than you are, getting skin cancers—you’ll have later in life.”
 Girls experiencing breakouts may already be interested in makeup to help cover it up, and since many tinted moisturizers and foundations have SPF in them, this can be a brilliant synergy.
 “Step it up in terms of quality,” says Wechsler, who skips the drugstore entirely when shopping for a tween/teen tint or foundation.
-“You want formulas made with skincare ingredients if you’re dealing with breakout-prone skin.”
+“You want formulas made with skin care ingredients.”

-Clean products are especially helpful in makeup, as the mineral pigments used, particularly titanium dioxide, have a proven soothing effect on skin.
-That said, covering up fresh, youthful skin with full-on makeup is crazy: A translucent SPF like the ones from Coola or Beautycounter are ideal; Juice and Vapour both make dry-textured concealers that are ideal for serious trouble spots.
-For boys—or girls who want no tint—Ursa Major’s SPF 30 is weightless and rubs in incredibly easily, and All Good’s SPF 33 is a fantastic transition from the brand’s excellent children’s formula.
+Clean mineral makeup, made with titanium dioxide has a soothing effect on skin.
+That said, covering up fresh, youthful skin with full-on makeup is crazy: More translucent SPFs like the one from Naturopathica or Beautycounter are ideal; Rituel de Fille and RMS Beauty both make concealers infused with calming ingredients.
+For boys or girls who want no tint Ursa Major’s SPF 18 is weightless and rubs in incredibly easily.

 Coola’s Matte Tint SPF 30 has the freakiest (and coolest) feel ever: It goes on like foam dust, leaving nary a trace behind.
 It has a very sheer universal tint and matte finish that hides imperfections and evens skin tone, too, meaning it’s kind of magic in a bottle.